MacHu-GWU/troposphere_mate-project/README.rst

     associate(lbd_func, public_subnet1)
     associate(lbd_func, public_subnet2)

-In other word, you don't need to remember the properties and the syntax.
+In other word, **you don't need to remember the properties and the syntax**.

 .. code-block:: python